Corn Gluten Meal: A Fertilizer And Natural Herbicide

 To use corn gluten meal’s natural herbicidal effect, it takes more than you would expect.
 A basic estimate is 20 pounds of meal for 1,000 square feet.
 That quantity increases if the soil is poor.

-For lawns, you can use a spreader to evenly spread the meal across the entire lawn’s surface.
+For lawns (especially in control of crab grass), you can use a spreader to evenly spread the meal across the entire lawn’s surface.
 This is especially easy with the pelletized and granular forms available.

 Be cautious of using corn gluten meal in garden use if you plan on direct-sowing seeds.
 That natural pre-emergence herbicide may prevent your seeds from developing.

-As a fertilizer in the garden, wait until your plants are already established.
+As a fertilizer in the garden, wait until your plants and flower seeds are already established.
 You can then lightly work it into the surface or top-dress with it, as desired.

 Wait to fertilize with corn gluten fertilizer until any seeds you’ve planted have sprouted and formed their first pair of true leaves.
 This ensures that they’ve already started to develop healthy roots.
 In the case of grass seed, wait until there’s at least 1.5″ of grass height before fertilizing.

 While some people do mix corn gluten in water and make a corn gluten fertilizer tea, it is less effective that way.
 For a light weekly application of fertilizer, this is useful but much less potent than the meal is.